Inform 7 Concepts and Strategies

 X is the kind of thing you want it

-The example below creates a new kind, musical instrument, which has the ability to be in tune or out of tune (a Boolean property).
-The tuning action changes the property from out of tune to in tune for any musical instrument.
+The example below creates a new kind, musical instrument, which has the ability to be tuned or out of tune (a Boolean property).
+The tuning action changes the property from out of tune to tuned for any musical instrument.
 Otherwise, the code in the example is exactly the same as the previous example.

 "Tuning anything" by Allison Parrish The Studio is a room.
 A musical instrument is a kind of thing.
-A musical instrument can be either in tune or out of tune.
+A musical instrument can be either tuned or out of tune.
 Musical instruments are usually out of tune.
 The piano is a musical instrument.
 The piano is in the studio.
 The french horn is a musical instrument.
 The french horn is in the studio.
 Tuning is an action applying to one touchable thing.
 Understand "tune [something]" as tuning.
-Check tuning: if the noun is in tune, say "It's already perfectly in tune." instead.
-Carry out tuning: now the noun is in tune.
+Check tuning: if the noun is tuned, say "It's already perfectly in tune." instead.
+Carry out tuning: now the noun is tuned.
 Report tuning: say "You meticulously tune [the noun]."
 Playing is an action applying to one touchable thing.
 Understand "play [something]" as playing.
 Report playing: say "You play a tune on [the noun].
-It sounds [if in tune]lovely[else]awful[end if]."
+It sounds [if tuned]lovely[else]awful[end if]."

 Relations are an important part of Inform, but most other programming languages don’t have a construction that is similar.
-A relation is a way of keeping track of how two (or more) items of different kinds are related to one another.
+A relation is a way of keeping track of how two (or more) objects are related to one another.

 You could keep track of these relationships using a two-dimensional table, where people are rows and piece of clothing columns: